 2050 goal: The Peel's workforce will be highly skilled and adaptable to structural and technological changes to support an economy that is strong and diverse and high performing Objectives Strategies Aspirational targets Objectives The Peel's young people will have access to education and training pathways programs that lead to employment in priority industry occupations.
-2. Through the Peel Workforce Development Alliance we will: a. ensure pathways are in place from early education to university and employment that are aligned with industry sectors and include the following: health and community services including aged care services; mining, manufacturing and construction; retail, accommodation, hospitality and tourism; and agriculture and food. b. develop a program to strengthen knowledge of industry focused career pathways through all levels of schooling with a focus on the evolving job opportunities in the Peel, for example: agriculture, conservation and land management. c. facilitate on-going education, training and employment focused support services and bridging programs that maximise opportunities for youth at risk, the long-term unemployed and individuals with complex needs to re-engage in the workforce. d. facilitate the development of vocational education and training in schools pathways programs/ qualifications that lead to a substantial increase in the number of locally based apprenticeships and traineeships. e. develop and implement education pathways programs in schools, registered training organisations Aspirational targets By 2050, education attainment of Peel residents is above the WA State average.
+2. Through the Peel Workforce Development Alliance we will: a. ensure pathways are in place from early education to university and employment that are aligned with industry sectors and include the following: health and community services including aged care services; mining, manufacturing and construction; retail, accommodation, hospitality and tourism; and By 2050, education attainment of Peel residents is above the WA State average.
 By 2050, Index of Community Socio-Educational Advantage (ICSEA) for public schools is commensurate with independent schools' ICSEA.
-Peel young people who seek to participate in industry priority pathways programs will fulfil their career aspirations within the Peel. and higher education institutions that lead to a substantial increase in the number of locally based cadetships, internships and graduate programs with key employers (including government) in the region. f. ensure that good career guidance is available within the region and is provided in a holistic manner in partnership with employment support services.
+Peel young people who seek to participate in industry priority pathways programs will fulfil their career aspirations within the Peel. d. facilitate the development of vocational education and training in schools pathways programs/ qualifications that lead to a substantial increase in the number of locally based apprenticeships and traineeships. develop and implement education pathways programs in schools, registered training organisations and higher education institutions that lead to a substantial increase in the number of locally based cadetships, internships and graduate programs with key employers (including government) in the region. f. ensure that good career guidance is available within the region and is provided in a holistic manner in partnership with employment support services.